Skip to main content

 Chiropractic Physicians & Physical Therapists located in Lake Worth, FL & Fort Lauderdale, FL

-Spinal decompression is a non-invasive pain management treatment to relieve many types of back pain.
-At Easy Reach Chiropractic, with locations in Lake Worth and Fort Lauderdale, Florida, Barbara Adonis, DC, and Heather Previll, PT, DPT, use spinal compression to relieve pressure in the spine.
-Call Easy Reach Chiropractic’s Fort Lauderdale office or book an appointment online to learn more about the benefits of spinal decompression.
+Spinal decompression is a non-invasive treatment that effectively relieves different types of back pain.
+At Easy Reach Chiropractic, which has locations in Lake Worth and Fort Lauderdale, Florida, Dr. Barbara Adonis and Dr. Heather Previll utilize spinal decompression to alleviate pressure on the spine.
+To learn more about the benefits of spinal decompression, you can contact the Fort Lauderdale office or schedule an appointment.

 Spinal Decompression Q&A